flutter/website/src/tools/hot-reload.md

 Performing hot reload...
 Reloaded 1 of 448 libraries in 2,777ms.
 ```
-The app is updated to reflect your change, and the current state of the app
+The app updates to reflect your change, and the current state of the
-— the value of the counter variable in the above example — is preserved.
-Your
+app&mdash;the value of the counter variable in the above example&mdash;is
-app continues to execute from where it was prior to running the hot reload
+preserved.
+Your app continues to execute from where it was prior to running
-command.
-The code is updated and execution continues.
+the hot reload command.
+The code updates and execution continues.

 A code change has a visible effect only if the modified Dart code is run again
 after the change.
 Specifically, a hot reload causes all the existing widgets to